tttyang/Kaggle-music-recommendation-project/README.md

 # Kaggle-music-recommendation-project
-Here are python and R codes for the project.
+Here are personal python and R codes for the project.
  Submission file(csv) was created before the competition deadline  and score in top 30 of 1081 teams on Kaggle( with real-life test-set's AUC accuracy of about 0.71.
  Submission file was created by picking some features in submit.ipynb (by making minor change to submit.ipynb).
  Feature_engineer.ipynb is similiar to submit.ipynb, except that feature_engineer.ipynb is for doing cross-validation.